Polycoria: Genetics

+Diagnosis

 Upon gross examination the patient will typically have excessively long eyelashes.
 The iris becomes hypoplastic, making abnormally shaped pupils with prominent crypts.
 The crypts are little squiggly lines that radiate out around the pupil; with this condition, thick round or oval openings can be seen.
 On diagnosis, signs lead to symptoms where there is more than one set of iris muscles, which controls the amount of light being brought into the eye.
 When the iris becomes deformed, it will disarrange the control of light coming in leading to blurred vision and finding it hard to visually focus.
-Polar cataracts will also be present in this condition where a round, opaque malformation of distorted lens fibers is located in the central posterior part of the lens showing disformality.
+Polar cataracts will also be present in this condition where a round, opaque malformation of distorted lens fibers is located in the central posterior part of the lens showing deformity.